Monitoring Network Interfaces

 On the Interfaces tab of the Device Investigator page, you can view information about each network interface on the device.
 From this tab, you can also define monitoring policies for interfaces on the device.

-An image of the Interfaces tab of the Device Investigator
+The Interfaces tab of the Device Investigator page

 You can view an interface's network utilization graph in a new window by clicking the bar graph icon () next to the name of the interface.